micwik/ArnLib/README.md

 * Data objects can be: measures, settings, datastreams, documents, scripts (js), ...

+* Data objects are thread-safe.

+* Data objects can be shared in a single program, among threads or between programs at different computers.
+This division of program modules can be changed and are transparent to ArnLib.

 * Native support for data validation and double direction pipes.

+* Support for temporary session data objects.
+Optional auto-delete of objects when tcp/ip close and unique uuid names.

+* Monitoring of newly created data objects and any mode change.

+* Dependency system with custom offered services and getting signals when all needed is available.

 * Optional persistent storage of object in SQLight or in a file.